 But, it's easy to get overwhelmed, and a bit confused, by the huge variety of different puppy food brands and formulas.

-Because your pup will be growing rapidly for the first year (or even for up to 2 years and beyond if he's a large breed puppy) Fido needs much higher levels of protein, vitamins and minerals than is found in regular adult dog food.
+Because your pup will be growing rapidly for the first year (or years if he's a large-breed) Fido needs much higher levels of protein, vitamins and minerals than is found in regular adult dog food.

 Getting too little, or too much, of certain vitamins and minerals, or too much or too little protein, can cause all sorts of health problems - particularly bone and joint issues.